ripandlamb/ripandlamb/index.md

 THE RETURN OF RIPLEY AND LAMBERT!

-We have now reopened for takeaway and book sales at the door.
+We have now reopened for takeaway and book sales.
 Our new opening times are 10am - 4pm, Tuesday to Sunday.

 We look forward to seeing you all!